tpm2-software/tpm2-totp/README.md

-Whilst tpm2-totp provided the added security (in comparison to tpm-totp) that the key will not leave the TPM during the calculate operation, the time source is still not trustworthy and thus an attacker might in some situations be able to generate a set of TOTP values for the future.
+Whilst tpm2-totp provided the added security (in comparison to tpm-totp) that the key will not leave the TPM during the calculate operation, the time source is still not trustworthy and thus an attacker might in some situations be able to calculate a set of TOTP values for the future.
 Depending on the size of the possible attack window this can be very large though.

 It is not yet possible to specify specific PCR values independent of the